dr0ps/mill_control/README.md

 # mill_control - a simple tool to control a TinyG cnc controller

 This creates a single binary that is able to directly control a TinyG board.
-You can manually jog or send a gcode file.
-There is support for a WHB04B remote.
+* You can manually jog or send a gcode file.
+Loading a Gcode file will run it immediately.
+* Feed hold works, cycle start continues the program.
+* There is support for a WHB04B remote.

 ![screenshot](mill_control.png)